 24.14.4 RAC Treatment of New Regional Transmission Facilities Costs

-Once a New Participating TO has executed the Transmission Control Agreement and it has become effective, the cost for new Regional Transmission Facilities for all Participating TOs shall be included in the CAISO Grid-wide component of the Regional Access Charge in accordance with Schedule 3 of Appendix F, unless and with respect to Western Path 15 only, cost recovery is provided in Section 24.14.3.
-The Participating TO who is supporting the cost of the new Regional Transmission Facility shall include such costs in its Regional Transmission Revenue Requirement.
+Once a New Participating TO has executed the Transmission Control Agreement and it has become effective, the cost for new Regional Transmission Facilities for all Participating TOs, except Subscriber Participating TOs, shall be included in the CAISO Grid-wide component of the Regional Access Charge in accordance with Schedule 3 of Appendix F, unless and with respect to Western Path 15 only, cost recovery is provided in Section 24.14.3.
+With respect to cost recovery due to Non-Subscriber use of the Subscriber Participating TO transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights, Non-Subscriber Usage Payment Amounts will be included in the RAC allocation in accordance with Section 15 of Schedule 3 of Appendix F. The Participating TO (unless it is the Subscriber Participating TO with respect to its transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights) who is supporting the cost of the new Regional Transmission Facility shall include such costs in its Regional Transmission Revenue Requirement.

-24.15 Ownership of and Charges for Expansion Facilities

-24.15.2 Access and Charges for Transmission Additions and Upgrades

-Each Participating TO that owns or operates transmission additions and upgrades constructed in accordance with this Section 24 shall provide access to them and charge for their use in accordance with this CAISO Tariff and its TO Tariff.

 * * * * *

 Section 25